Takeru Satoh: 2012–present: Rurouni Kenshin films and career expansion

 Released in August 2012, the film grossed a total of 3.01 billion yen at the domestic box office.
 Satoh made his stage debut as Romeo in the Japanese adaptation of Shakespearean classic Romeo and Juliet in May 2012.

 His subsequent project Tonbi was a drama series based on a novel by Shigematsu Kiyoshi.
 He then starred in Real, a science fiction mystery movie directed by Kiyoshi Kurosawa, as well as The Liar and His Lover(she fell in love with my lie/she likes lies too much), a live-adaptation film based on the manga Kanojo wa Uso o Aishisugiteru.

 In 2014, Satoh played the role of a rookie detective in Fuji TV's Bitter Blood.
 He reprised the role of Himura Kenshin in two sequel films of Rurouni Kenshin live action franchise, Kyoto Inferno and The Legend Ends, both of which were released in 2014.
 Rurouni Kenshin manga author Nobuhiro Watsuki praised Satoh's performance and called him the ideal actor to portray Kenshin.
 He, alongside Rurouni Kenshin co-stars Emi Takei, Munetaka Aoki, and director Keishi Ōtomo, was appointed as "Cultural Friendship Ambassador" to the Philippines by the Makati City council on 7 August 2014.

-Riding upon his movie success, he made his TV return with the acclaimed TBS series The Emperor's Cook in early 2015.
-He followed up with 3 Toho Corporation films in 2015 and 2016 including the manga live adaptation Bakuman and light novel adaptation If Cats Disappeared from the World, as well as Someone.
-His role in the 2017 film The 8-Year Engagement (The true story of the bride's miracle over 8 years) earned him a nomination for best actor at the 41st Japan Academy Prize.
-In 2018, he starred in two award-winning television series: NHK Asadora Hanbun, Aoi and TBS series Blues of Stepmother and Daughter.
-In the same year he reprised the role of Ryotaro Nogami in the last Kamen Rider movie of the Heisei period.
+Satoh made his TV return with the acclaimed TBS series The Emperor's Cook in early 2015.
+He followed up with three Toho Corporation films in 2015 and 2016, including the manga live adaptation Bakuman, the light novel adaptation If Cats Disappeared from the World, and Someone.
+His role in the 2017 film The 8-Year Engagement earned him a nomination for best actor at the 41st Japan Academy Prize.
+In 2018, he starred in two award-winning television series: NHK's Asadora Half Blue Sky and the TBS series Stepmom and Daughter Blues.
+In the same year, he reprised the role of Ryotaro Nogami in the last Kamen Rider movie of the Heisei period.

 In 2018, it was announced that the Rurouni Kenshin series would be getting two further installments, a prequel and a sequel to the original trilogy, with Satoh reprising his lead role.
-Principal filming wrapped in June of 2019, with the movies being screened in 2020.
+Principal filming wrapped in June 2019, with the movies being screened in 2020.

-In 2021, Satoh, along with One OK Rock and Ryūnosuke Kamiki left Amuse, Inc. and established a new agency with co-actor, Ryunosuke Kamiki, called “Co-LaVo”.
+In 2021, Satoh, along with One OK Rock and Ryunosuke Kamiki left Amuse, Inc. and established a new agency with co-actor, Ryunosuke Kamiki, called Co-LaVo.
 He is also an unofficial member of the Elite Four in the Pokémon Trading Card Game since 14 December 2021.

 Personal life

 Takeru has a younger sister.
 His parents divorced when he was in middle school.
-He played baseball during primary and middle school years, and has a black belt in Shorinji Kempo.
+He played baseball during primary and middle school years and has a black belt in Shorinji Kempo.